 Exodus 12:19-20 gives a third, vital aspect of this Feast: We must eat nothing leavened nor have leavening in our houses.
 Applying this spiritually, we understand our responsibility to overcome and "not let sin reign in [our] mortal bod[ies]" (Romans 6:12).
 Whether we are speaking of the leaven of corrupt doctrine and practice (Matthew 16:12), the leaven of hypocrisy (Luke 12:1), or the leaven of malice and wickedness (I Corinthians 5:8), leaven is a symbol of corruption.
 A major part of pursuing holiness (Hebrews 12:14), and going on to perfection (Hebrews 6:1), involves identifying sinfulness, removing it where we find it in our lives, and avoiding it where it tries to make inroads.

 Yet, from what we have seen, this aspect of avoiding sin—of overcoming—is not actually at the top of the list for this Feast.
 Certainly, it is on the list, and we dare not neglect it lest we be cut off (Exodus 12:15).
 But our ability to put all the corrupt things out of our lives completely depends on the first two aspects of this Feast.
-In other words, if we overlook God's deliverance or neglect the eating of unleavened bread in our zeal to overcome, we will be unable to perform the third aspect—the putting away of sin that God requires.
+In other words, if we overlook God's deliverance or neglect the eating of unleavened bread, we will be unable to perform the third aspect—the putting away of sin that God requires.

 Colossians 1:13 informs us that God "has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love."
 The apostle Paul writes in Galatians 1:4 that Jesus Christ "gave Himself for our sins, that He might deliver us from this present evil age."
 Numerous verses relate this in various ways.
 Because our life-debt has been paid, we are no longer under the sway of the one who has the power of death (Hebrews 2:14).
 We have a new Master and a new lease on life.
 God purchased us, taking away Satan's dominion over us, so now we can be slaves of righteousness instead (Romans 6:18).